santa112358/cell_calendar/README.md

       }
     );
 ```
-In this sample code, `firstDate` is the date in the very first cell of the new page, and the logic is same as `lastDate`.
+In this sample code, `firstDate` is the date in the very first cell of the new page, and its logic is same as `lastDate`.

 - **onCellTapped**